-Needs Implementation Community Implementation Plan (Strategies) Government/ Non-Government Agency Services Proponent Cost Estimate (PhP) □ Full information on the decommissioning plan of the project.
-C. Benefits plan of the project.
-The Social Development and Management Plan Gender Responsive Livelihood and Credit Facilities Education and Recreation Health and Safety Environment and Sanitation R.A.9003 Peace and order Spiritual D. Grievance On the residents who will be affected by the proposed Project activities showing their right to complain for violations of ECC conditions 2.
+Needs Implementation Community Implementation Plan (Strategies) Government/ Non-Government Agency Services Proponent Cost Estimate (PhP) Peace and orderSpiritual D. Grievance On the residents who will be affected by the proposed Project activities showing their right to complain for violations of ECC conditions 2.
 Consultations These are face to face encounters where participants and facilitators of knowledge and skills develop strategies to respond to the needs of the communities in the context of what is appropriate for their capabilities and resources Using the interpersonal approach, the Community Relations Officer shall maintain regular consultations with the barangay for an open dialogue on the issues, problems and concerns related to the implementation and sustainability of the project.
-Group discussion of the sectoral groups which will be affected in the project activities, the legal processes with the application of priority job placement, and other benefits Workshops on Solid Waste Management and Preparation of IEC materials Workshop on community Disaster and Risk Management
+Group discussion of the sectoral groups which will be affected in the project activities, the legal processes with the application of priority job placement, and other benefits Workshops on Solid Waste Management and Preparation of IEC materials Workshop on community Disaster and Risk Management 3.
+Posters and Wall Comics A graphic illustration of information on "What is a Modular Diesel Power Plant?" and the rationale of the project in the context of their life-ways based on DOE ER 1-94.
+Community-Based Solid Waste Management and information about R.A.9003 and DAO 2004-1